 This weekend sees the start of the annual Carling Weekend – a three day festival of some of the biggest and the best of the world’s rock bands.

-Starting this Friday (Aug 24) the event’s headliners include Smashing Pumpkins, Nine Inch Nails and Razorlight.
+Starting tomorrow (Aug 24) the event’s headliners include Smashing Pumpkins, Nine Inch Nails and Razorlight.

 Throughout the week, Uncut will be previewing some of the must-see bands.